Counseling Children and AdolescentsBack to Course Guide

 - Including parents and families in the overall treatment of issues in children and adolescents.

-- Clarifying protocols for addressing serious developmental, behavioral or interpersonal issues that the profession has identified as being high priority.
+- Clarifying protocols for addressing serious developmental, behavioral or interpersonal issues that the profession has identified as being a high priority.

 - Writing and maintaining appropriate documentation of counseling work with children and adolescents.